-Offerors must submit their proposal electronically to the procurement officer in a single pdf file.
-The services proposal and cost proposal must be saved as separate PDF documents and emailed to doa.oppm.procurement@alaska.gov as separate, clearly labeled attachments, such as "Firm Name - Services Proposal.pdf" and "Firm Name - Cost Proposal.pdf".
+If submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to dotstatewideprocurement@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
 The email must contain the RFP number in the subject line.